rennoy/equilibrium-votes/README.md

 concentration of China-located EOS holders/voters, the “votes concentration” question is on everyone’s lips.The catastrophic scenario is the one where a small number of BPs hold the large majority of EOS.
 Each one of them can vote for their own candidacy, or maliciously bribe voters.
 They can produce/acquire more EOS with the rewards, or with the ill-gotten proceeds from selling their excess EOS votes.
-They can secure their dominant position even further.
+It can secure their dominant position even further.
 The cycle favors concentration and decreases the median voting power.

 In Equilibrium’s case, **if we open the election outcome to 30 winners instead of 5, it would most likely be much easier